-Alright, Chicago, this is the tough stretch.
-It may be the shortest month of the year, but February in Chicago seems to drag on forever.
-We’ve assembled this list of the best free things to do in February to keep you sane and happy.
-Take in fantastic Chinese New Year events, glide across the city’s best skating rinks and more, all free of charge.
+All right, Chicago, this is the tough stretch.
+It may be the shortest month of the year, but between the “Oh my god, it’s still winter?” weather and Valentine’s Day, February in Chicago seems to drag on forever.
+But don’t worry!
+We’ve assembled this list of the best free things to do in February to keep you sane and happy, without going broke.
+Take in fantastic Chinese New Year events, check out incredible contemporary up and hit up concerts at the city’s best venues, all free of charge.
 Just because the weather is miserable this month doesn’t mean you have to be!

 Free things to do in February in Chicago